ysyk2021/the-list-makers-handbook-essential-techniques-for-organizing-your-thoughts-and-ideas/src/chapter-3-3.md

-Chapter: Creating a Plan for Consistent Practice of List-Making
+Creating a Plan for Consistent Practice of List-Making
 ===============================================================

 In this chapter, we will outline a comprehensive plan for developing consistent and effective list-making habits.
 Consistency is key when it comes to reaping the full benefits of list-making.
 By following the techniques and strategies outlined in this chapter, you can establish a routine that ensures your lists become a powerful tool for organizing your thoughts and ideas.